soopsman/bl2_loot_tracker/Readme.md

 2. A gist will be created for each seed and updated on the fly
 3. You can get a link to the gist in gists.json
 4. If UseSingleGist in appsettings.json is true, one gist will be updated for all seeds otherwise a gist is created for each seed
+5. The app runs in the system tray, right-click the icon to exit or get latest Gist